daisybio/epigen/README.md

 ## Installation

 EpiGen is freely available on [GitHub](https://github.com/baumbachlab/epigen).
-To install it on your machine, simply execute the following line in a terminal:
+Before installing it on your machine, make sure that you have [git](https://git-scm.com/) and [git lfs](https://git-lfs.github.com/) installed.
+Then simply execute the following line in a terminal:

 ```sh
 git clone https://github.com/baumbachlab/epigen